Searches

 When the police want to search you, your car, or your home, it’s important to understand your rights.

-What Are Your Fourth Amendment Rights?
+What Are Fourth Amendment Rights?

 When Do Police Need a Search Warrant?